liwenwei123/AIC_2020_Challenge_Track-1/README.md

 # AIC 2020 Challenge Track 1 by Orange-Control

-This repository contains our code for Challenge Track 1: Vehicle Counts by Class at Multiple Intersections in AI City Challenge 2020.

-This repository contains the code by Team __Orange-Control__ for _Challenge Track 1: Vehicle Counts by Class at Multiple Intersections_ in AI City Challenge 2020.
+This repository contains the code for [the 3rd place](https://www.aicitychallenge.org/challenge-winners-2020/) of _Challenge Track 1: Multi-Class Multi-Movement Vehicle Counting_ in __2020 AI City Challenge__ @ CVPR, by Team __Orange-Control__ from _DiDi AI Labs, Didi Chuxing_ and _Beijing University of Posts and Telecommunications_.

 ### Requirements